 This site contains more than 1000 reviews, mainly of books ranging from the classics to current bestsellers, but also some recent “art house” films.
-I’ve also begun to display some of my travel photographs of unusual scenes which caught my eye.
+The photographs capture unusual scenes which caught my eye.

 Jon Gunnar’s Sun Voyage sculpture on the shore at Reykjavik

 When the chosen review appears, you need to tap on the review title to read it in full.

 Each review is on a separate “blog post” giving you the chance to provide feedback if you wish.
 For reviews made before January 2019, if you tap on the title at the beginning of the review, or the image which may be at the end of it, you will access Amazon which provides more details of purchase.

-If you tap on the three short horizontal bars at the top of the screen, you will find items on this page classified as:
+If you tap on the three short horizontal bars at the top of this screen, you will find items classified as:

 Books: History – Biography – English fiction – French Fiction – Other fiction (includes translated into English) – Short stories